peter-toth/spark/docs/sql-migration-guide.md

     * `ALTER TABLE ..
 ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
     * `ALTER TABLE ..
 DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions

+  - In Spark 3.1, `CREATE TABLE AS SELECT` with non-empty `LOCATION` will throw `AnalysisException`.
+To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.allowNonEmptyLocationInCTAS` to `true`.

 ## Upgrading from Spark SQL 3.0.1 to 3.0.2

   - In Spark 3.0.2, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations: